I hate queer baiting. I hate it even more when good shows do it, and Hibike Euphonium baited like a champion.

 The romance stuff was no longer making me giddy, just anxious.
 Every episode further I reached, the possibility of Kumiko and Reina’s relationship being a ruse grew stronger.
 I had to stop watching the show for good just because it was an ordeal just to get through a single episode.
 And to this day I still haven’t finished the second season, let alone the rest.

-I know from looking it up later that the sequel movie and all of that goes full-on heterosexual and eschews everything that the first season had been building towards.
-It really was just bait.
+I eventually looked up the sequel movie synopsis, and yep.
+It goes full-on heterosexual and eschews everything that the first season had been building towards.
+The whole series was just queer baiting.
 A cynical marketing move to drive merchandise sales.
 And it worked.